Metal ammine complex

 In coordination chemistry, metal ammine complexes are metal complexes containing at least one ammonia (NH3) ligand.
-"Ammine" is spelled this way due to historical reasons; in contrast, alkyl or aryl bearing ligands are spelt with a single "m".
+"Ammine" is spelled this way for historical reasons; in contrast, alkyl- or aryl-bearing ligands are spelt with a single "m".
 Almost all metal ions bind ammonia as a ligand, but the most prevalent examples of ammine complexes are for Cr(III), Co(III), Ni(II), Cu(II) as well as several platinum group metals.

 History

 Ammine complexes played a major role in the development of coordination chemistry, specifically determination of the stereochemistry and structure.
 They are easily prepared, and the metal-nitrogen ratio can be determined by elemental analysis.
 Through studies mainly on the ammine complexes, Alfred Werner developed his Nobel Prize-winning concept of the structure of coordination compounds (see Figure).

+Originally salts of [Co(NH3)6]3+ were described as the luteo (Latin: yellow) complex of cobalt.
+This name has been discarded as modern chemistry considers color less important than molecular structure.
+Other metal ammine complexes also were labeled according to their color, such as purpureo (Latin: purple) for a cobalt pentammine complex, and praseo (Greek: green) and violeo (Latin: violet) for two isomeric tetrammine complexes.

 One of the first ammine complexes to be described was Magnus' green salt, which consists of the platinum tetrammine complex [Pt(NH3)4](2+).